christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

     }
 ~~~~

-### Other DNS data
+### Authoritative DNS data

 A server MAY support additional RR types, e.g. to support delegation-less provisioning.
+By doing this the registry operators nameservers becomes authoritative for the registered domain.
+A server MUST consider resource records designed for delegation - including DNSSEC - and resource records representing authoritative data - except for GLUE RR - mutual exclusive.

 ~~~~
 {